moredip/moredip.github.com/frank_at_selenium_slides.md

 By default it runs on [http://localhost:37265/](http://localhost:37265/)

+Allows inspection of a running app's view heirarchy (i.e. DOM)

+Allows testing of selectors on a running app

 #iOS vs Web testing

 ## What's different?
 * State!
 * Hardware constraints - memory, rotation, performance
+* Only one platform!
 * testing tooling is still immature, for now

 ## What's the same?